isomerpages/pa-law/_history/2023/Our Partners.md

 For more information, please visit [https://www.cdc.gov.sg](https://www.cdc.gov.sg).

+## Pro Bono SG

+Pro Bono SG (UEN No. 201700430E) is a registered charity with the status of Institution of a Public Character and a company limited by guarantee.
+It started as a department within The Law Society of Singapore and later became Law Society Pro Bono Services.
+Since 2007, we’ve expanded our legal initiatives and programs, helping over 150,000 people with legal awareness, guidance, and representation.

+In FY 21/22, we helped over 17,000 individuals and community organisations.
+Our volunteer base has grown to 1,000 registered volunteers from various industries and specialisations.

+To improve our services, Pro Bono SG works closely with community partners.
+Thanks to the support from our partners and supporters, we were renamed Pro Bono SG in 2022 to reflect the commitment of everyone in Singapore to our mission of doing good in the community.

+For more information on our pro bono programmes&nbsp;please visit&nbsp;[https://www.probono.sg.](https://www.probono.sg.)

 ## Centre for Pro Bono &amp; Clinical Legal Education, Faculty of Law, National University of Singapore

-The Centre for Pro Bono &amp; Clinical Legal Education oversees and runs pro bono and clinical legal education programmes at NUS Law.
+The Centre for Pro Bono &amp; Clinical Legal Education is the central body that oversees and runs pro bono programmes and the clinical legal education programme at NUS Law.
 The Centre's activities have their roots in the rich tradition of pro bono work among staff and students.

-Among its key objectives, the Centre seeks to develop and enhance legal skills in NUS Law students, particularly in community lawyering, and to build legal awareness programmes primarily targeted at the social service sector so as to provide legal assistance to such organisations, and thereby promote the welfare of vulnerable members in our community.
+Among its key objectives, the Centre seeks to develop and enhance legal skills in NUS Law students, particularly in community lawyering, and to build legal awareness programmes primarily targeted at the social service sector so as to strengthen legal assistance that can be provided to such organisations that promote the welfare of the vulnerable in society.

+In doing so, the Centre aims to prepare NUS Law students for real-world practice by exposing them to the challenges of delivering quality legal service while serving the community.&nbsp;

 For more information, please visit [https://law.nus.edu.sg](https://law.nus.edu.sg)

 ## Singapore Management University, Pro Bono Centre

-As a stakeholder of the justice system, Singapore Management University (SMU) Pro Bono Centre has advocated a pro bono culture amongst law students through various pro bono programmes ever since the founding of the SMU School of Law in 2007.
+As a stakeholder of Singapore’s justice system, the Singapore Management University (SMU) Pro Bono Centre has advocated a pro bono culture amongst law students through various pro bono programmes ever since the founding of the SMU Yong Pung How School of Law in 2007.&nbsp;

-The Centre handles all pro bono projects including running legal clinics at SMU, and organising and hosting programmes to raise pro bono consciousness.
-The Pro Bono Centre has been supported by the RHT Rajan Menon Foundation since 2017.
+In 2013, the Centre started a free legal clinic to enhance access to justice for disadvantaged members of public and the training of law students.
+The clinic has since grown from a fortnightly service to a weekly service in 2017.

+Through a wide range of programmes, the Centre aims to help law students gain a deeper understanding of the needs of our society and the less privileged, and cultivate in them a sense of service – of what it means to give without expecting anything in return.

 For more information, please visit [https://pbc.smu.edu.sg/](https://pbc.smu.edu.sg/)